ashishnandagawali/ashishnandagawali.github.io/_posts/2025-02-01-Deepseek-Langchain-api.md

 Deepseek API Usage with Langchain
 ============

-In this article we'll see how we can use the deepseek api from Lanchain framework
+In this article we'll see how we can use the deepseek api from Lanchain framework as per documentation provided by Deepseek

 1. Install following library